enextus/cise-sim/README.md

 ...$ ./sim stop
 ```

+The application sever will start showing an application banner and

 ## Configuration
 Before using the application to test the CISE node or a CISE adaptor, the application needs to be configured accordingly to the specific required usage.